Educators, technologists encourage young people to pursue computer science

 Part of Tech Movement initiative aimed at spurring more interest in IT-related jobs and careers

-WHAT: News media representatives are invited to attend a press briefing tomorrow with leaders from the education and technology worlds to discuss the importance of encouraging and inspiring students of all ages to pursue an academic degree or career in IT and computer science.
+News media representatives are invited to attend a press briefing today with leaders from the education and technology worlds to discuss the importance of encouraging and inspiring students of all ages to pursue an academic degree or career in IT and computer science.

 The press briefing will come on the second day of the 2019 Mississippi Science Fest in Jackson, Miss. and a day after the second annual C3 Jr. coding challenge hosted by C Spire and the Mississippi Children's Museum featuring elementary children from 15 public and private schools around the state.